Mobile Mini

 Mobile Mini, Inc. is an American portable storage company founded in 1983 and based in Phoenix, Arizona.

-The company manufactures, leases, sells and transports welded steel mobile storage containers, which are converted into storage units, guard shacks, and offices.
+The company manufactures, leases, sells, and transports welded steel mobile storage containers, converted into storage units, guard shacks, and offices.
 The lengths of the units are 5 to 45 feet long and can be customized with up to 100 different configuration options.
 Mobile Mini's lease fleet totals approximately 235,000 portable storage and office units.

-The company has 177 locations throughout the United States, Canada and the United Kingdom.
+The company has 177 locations throughout the United States of America, Canada, and the United Kingdom.
 The company had a market capitalization of about US$1.363 billion as of July 2019, with revenues of about $593 million in 2018.